 Perfume was originally an all-natural product when it was created.
 The first expert perfumers didn’t have access to petrochemicals.
 The industrialization of perfumery from the 19th century onwards played a significant role in perfumes becoming more artificial: this led to some of their natural ingredients being replaced by synthetic ingredients.

-Perfume was originally made from long-distilled essential oils, but these have gradually been replaced by a synthetic ingredient: alcohol.
+Perfume was originally made from long-distilled essential oil blends, but these have gradually been replaced by a synthetic ingredient: alcohol.
 Why?
 Quite simply because natural raw materials can be up to ten times more expensive than synthetics and some fragrance notes only exist as synthetic ingredients.

 By creating new scents and combining them, perfumers have managed to bring unique synthetic fragrances to life.
 Well, OK, but what about natural perfumes?